Magnesium for Menopause

 What is magnesium?

 Magnesium is a vital mineral involved in over 300 biochemical reactions in the body.
 It plays a crucial role in muscle and nerve function, blood sugar regulation, blood pressure management, bone health, and the reduction of stress, anxiety, and fatigue.
-Despite its importance, many of us are not getting enough magnesium through our diets alone, in fact, it’s one of the most common dietary deficiencies in the world, and it's estimated that up to 75% of Western women have inadequate levels.
+Despite its importance, many of us are not getting enough magnesium through our diets alone, in fact, it’s one of the most common dietary deficiencies in the world, and it’s estimated that up to 75% of Western women have inadequate levels.
+Monitoring serum magnesium levels can provide insights into overall health and help identify deficiencies that may exacerbate menopause symptoms.

 Types of magnesium